openwisp/netjsonconfig/docs/source/general/contributing.rst

 If you intend to contribute in any way please keep the following guidelines in mind:

-1. Announce your intentions in the `issue tracker <https://github.com/openwisp/netjsonconfig/issues>`__
+1. Announce your intentions in the `OpenWISP Mailing List <https://groups.google.com/d/forum/openwisp>`_
 2. :ref:`install_git_fork_for_contributing`
 3. Follow `PEP8, Style Guide for Python Code <http://www.python.org/dev/peps/pep-0008/>`_
 4. Write code